Speed Racer (film): Pre-production

 When directing Speed Racer, the Wachowskis took inspiration from avant-garde literature and pop art.
 Lana (pictured in 2012) described the film as an "assault [on] every single modern aesthetic".

 In October 2006, the Wachowskis were brought on board by the studio to write and direct the film.
 Producer Joel Silver, who had collaborated with the Wachowskis for V for Vendetta and The Matrix Trilogy, explained that they were hoping to reach a broader audience with a film that would not be rated R by the Motion Picture Association of America.
-Visual effects designer John Gaeta, who won an Academy Award for Best Visual Effects for the Wachowskis' The Matrix, was brought in to help conceive making Speed Racer into a live-action adaptation.
+Visual effects designer John Gaeta, who won an Academy Award for Best Visual Effects for the Wachowskis' The Matrix, was brought in to help conceive a live-action adaptation of Speed Racer.
 Production was set to begin in summer 2007 in European locations for a summer 2008 release.
 In November 2006, the release date for it was set for May 23, 2008.

 Producer Joel Silver described Speed Racer as a family film in line with the Wachowskis' goal to reach a wider audience.
 However, contrary to the apparent mainstream appeal of the project, the directors decided to take the source material in an avant-garde direction, declaring: "Okay, we are going to assault every single modern aesthetic with this film."
 According to Lana, representatives of Warner Bros. were initially "gleeful" that the directors chose to take on "a known entity that seemed like a family movie for kids", but when executives reviewed the work-in-progress, "they were like, 'Oh my god.
 Are you insane?
 What are you doing?
 This is the weirdest thing I've ever seen.'
 And we're like, 'Yes, that's the reason we're making it.'"
 For the Wachowskis, the project presented a unique opportunity to experiment with techniques of postmodernist cinema, as they believed the film's younger target audience would be more receptive to radical experimentalism than adults.
 In a 2012 interview, Lana said: